Property

 Property is always created in relation to a field of the class.
 A property is related to one and only one field of the class.

-A property can only implicate a get block or only a set can contain a set block, or it can contain both a get and a set block.
+A property can only contain a get block or only a set block, or it can contain both get and set blocks.

 In C#, the return statement is always used in the get block of the property, while the value keyword is always used in the set block.
 The value keyword is a contextual keyword used to set a value in a field.